-When this additional reading time was not there in scene, students used to get baffled after they got the question paper in hand.
-First five to ten minutes out of the three hours’ allotted time, were wasted just in reading the question paper and some more time went off in trying to figure out which questions to attempt first.
-Thus, with this additional 15 minutes reading time, CBSE has given its students an edge in board exams.
+When this additional reading time was not there in the scene, students used to get baffled after they got the question paper in hand.
+The first five to ten minutes out of the three hours’ allotted time, were wasted just in reading the question paper and some more time went off in trying to figure out which questions to attempt first.
+Thus, with this additional 15 minutes of reading time, CBSE has given its students an edge in board exams.
 All you need is to utilize this crucial time intelligently and systematically.

-Bellow are some tips on how you can use the 15 minutes reading time to score optimum marks in the upcoming board exams:
+Below are some tips on how you can use the 15 minutes reading time to score optimum marks in the upcoming board exams:

 1. Prepare yourself: First of all, prepare your mind to ace the exam irrespective of your preparation level.
 Just intimate yourself that here you will give it your best shot.

 2. Cross-check the test paper: Verify the CBSE board question paper for the missing or unordered pages so that you don’t get panicked later on or attempt questions in the wrong order.

 3. Analyse the paper as per your preparation: You need to mark the questions which you can answer without a stop.
 Also eliminate the questions you definitely don’t know the answer to, so that you don’t waste time on them while writing the exam.
 Remember to leave space for such questions to attempt them at the end.

 4. Divide your time meticulously (Three hours): Next, you have to be manageable with the time limit.
 Try to allocate a particular time to each section so that you can surely complete your paper within the three hours time constraint.